-• Meaning:
+Meaning of Management:

 Management is an important factor for the success of any organized activity.
-Today management basically concern with changes and challenges, and it is difficult to manage.
+Today management basically is concerned with changes and challenges, and it is difficult to manage.

 Management is an art of getting things done through others.
 Management is to plan, organize, direct and control the resources of the organization for obtaining common objectives or goals.
 It is related with resources like material, money, machinery, methods, manufacturing and marketing.